 Care is available from ages 6-12.
 This is the Army SAS webpage, but the other services offer similar programs.

-Youth Centers offer care options for older children (grades 6-12) which include transportation from schools to the facility.
-Center offerings may vary but typically include enriching courses (like babysitting), rec centers, homework help, computer labs, game rooms, and fitness centers.
+Youth Centers offer care options for older children (grades six-12) which include transportation from schools to the facility.
+Center offerings may vary but typically include enriching courses (like babysitting), recreation centers, homework help, computer labs, game rooms and fitness centers.

-- Your teen or pre-teen’s extracurricular schedules or commitments (think transportation)
+- Your child’s extracurricular schedules or commitments (think transportation).

 New Financial Assistance Available for Army Families